-Before you head off to the nearest outdoor apparel store, run through this list of the best mittens and ski gloves available.
-Though it’s a short list, you will be hard pressed to find ski mittens that compare in terms of quality, price, insulation, and features.
+Before you head off to the nearest outdoor apparel store, run through this list of the top-rated mittens ski mittens available.
+Though it’s a shortlist, you will be hard-pressed to find ski mittens that compare in terms of quality, price, insulation, and features.
 We picked these mittens after considering positive reviews, materials, construction, and even the brand.

 Best Ski Mittens for Men: Burton Gore-Tex Ski Mittens